Real Men's Dancewear - Ballet Wear for Men

 For every man who says this dance belt isn't supportive, you'll find someone who reckons it is.
 One dedicated user solves the problem by wearing two at once - so if you like the idea of wearing what feels like a second skin, that may be a solution!

 There aren't many unitards designed specifically for men.
 Yumiko is a name causing some buzz in ballet circles with their range of handmade, custom dancewear.
 They also make a limited range of ready-to-wear items, and their range for men, especially, is worth seeking out.
 They have men's unitards in the range.
 Quality is excellent and since the range is designed by a dancer, you know it will work.

 There's a real lack of decent men's leotards.
 Most men wear leotards inside their tights, anyway, so why not go for a figure-hugging T-shirt instead, and avoid the wedgie?

-If you must have a leotard, you'll have to resort to "unisex" leotards, which are often just ladies' leotards re-labelled.
+If you must have a leotard, you'll have to resort to "unisex" leotards, which are often just ladies' leotards re-labeled.
 While men can get away with wearing women's unitards, female leotards are often too skimpy around the butt and crotch even in the largest size.
 Look for Milliskin material, to give you the best chance of achieving a wearable fit.

 Tights are an easier option, and available in suspender, footed, and footless varieties from several manufacturers specifically for men.